 I didn’t mind the fog too much (more the lack of wifi!) and loved falling asleep at night to the sound of the waves crashing into the rocks on the beach.

-We visited Lincoln City and Pacific City including driving on the beach at Cape Kiwanda to take a look at this giant rock that reminded me of Shiprock on water!
+We visited Lincoln City and Pacific City including driving on the beach at Cape Kiwanda to take a look at this giant rock that reminded me of Shiprock on the water!

 Here we ate sockeye salmon, smoked salmon, and halibut.
 We would have eaten more fresh fish but the seafood markets are in the harbor which is where all the tourists go, meaning zero parking.
 It was aggravating!